nikensss/genmig/README.md

 bun run genmig
 ```

-It will show a list of the currently available branches.
-Select the one for
+It will generate the migration based on the current branch you are on in the
-which you want to generate the migration for.
+specified `$REPO_DIR`, using the state in the `$DEV_BRANCH` as the baseline.

 # Requirements